A Visual Reinforcement Learning-Based Separate Primitive Policy for Peg-in-Hole Tasks

-The feasibility of S2P is verified in this section on the real platform.
-The KUKA controller, RealSense D435i, PC client, and server are the major components of the communication network, which can be observed in Fig.~\ref{communication}.
-The PC client integrates the training framework and transmits the actor command to the PC server, which constructs the communication bridge between the KUKA controller and the PC client.
+Five representative tasks are utilized for evaluations, and the setup of the experimental platform is presented in Fig.~\ref{exp_process}.
+The KUKA controller, RealSense D435i, PC client, and server are the major components of the communication network.
+The PC client transmits the actor command to the PC server, which constructs the communication bridge between the KUKA controller and the PC client.
 All data transmission is implemented through socket connections.
 The Cartesian impedance mode is predefined in the controller and executed in the background.
-As shown in Fig.~\ref{real_setup}, the setup of the experimental platform is basically consistent with that of the simulation.
-Due to the high training cost on the real platform, only the X-shape task is considered in this section.
-The wall-clock time for training in the real world is about 4 hours.
-Fig.~\ref{real_setup} also illustrates one of the completed insertion processes via the trained S2P-DrQ-v2 model, which attains a success rate of $20/20$.
+To demonstrate the practicality of visual input, some task-irrelevant distractors are placed around the hole as visual interference, and the hole is placed on the table without additional calibration to align with that in the simulation.
+Fig.~\ref{exp_process} illustrates that S2P-SVEA exhibits the robustness to visual interference and can be transferred to the real platform in a zero-shot manner.
+Meanwhile, S2P-SVEA can endure the dynamic visual perturbation in Fig.~\ref{visual_perturbation}.
+The quantitative experimental results on different tasks are illustrated in Tab.~\ref{test_result}.